isnullxbh/sim808/README.md

 - [Short Message Service](include/Sim808/ShortMessages/Service.hpp) (SMS)
   - Retrieving a list of messages from the specified message storage
   - Sending messages
+  - Deleting messages (by index and from the specified message storage)

 ## Command-line tool